Lucianorlneto/local-notification/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
+Using the .env file with [env-cdm](https://github.com/toddbluhm/env-cmd)\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+The default env file will make the app fetch the data from Mockaroo server, for dynamic notifications. **Only 200 requests per day**.

+### `npm start:local`

+Runs the app in the development mode.
+Using the .env.local file with [env-cdm](https://github.com/toddbluhm/env-cmd)\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+The env.local file will make the app fetch the data from a unexisting server, but it will use a mocked constant value for the notifications.

-### `npm test`
+### `npm cy:open`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Runs [Cypress](https://www.cypress.io/) for E2E tests.

 ### `npm run build`